Director of CSB

 Research interest: chaperones, heat shock proteins, protein folding, protein degradation, intracellular trafficking, endoplasmic reticulum, protein misfolding diseases

 His long-term goal is to elucidate the molecular and cellular basis of cystic fibrosis caused by mutations interfering with the folding, stability, activity and/or membrane trafficking of the channel.
-His laboratory also works on the structural and biochemical basis of ubiquitin recognition as an endocytic and postendocytic sorting signal.
+His laboratory also works on the structural and biochemical bases of ubiquitin recognition as an endocytic and postendocytic sorting signal.

 Marc D. McKee

-Faculty of Dentistry.
+Faculty of Dentistry, Room M73

 McKee’s research is focused on calcification of extracellular matrices in bones and teeth, and elsewhere, such as in the inner-ear otoconia and eggshells.
 He is investigating the role of mineral-binding proteins in normal and pathologic mineralization, as in urolithiasis (kidney stones), arthritis and vascular calcification (including atherosclerosis).